logickoder/simpletron/README.md

 - Instruction Register

 #### The default instructions are:
-    NEWLINE                01 xx..
+    NEWLINE                01xx..
-	READ                   10 xx..
+	READ                   10xx..
-	WRITE                  11 xx..
+	WRITE                  11xx..
-    READ STRING            12 xx..
+    READ STRING            12xx..
-    WRITE STRING           13 xx..
+    WRITE STRING           13xx..
-	LOAD                   20 xx..
+	LOAD                   20xx..
-	STORE                  21 xx..
+	STORE                  21xx..
-	ADD                    30 xx..
+	ADD                    30xx..
-	SUBTRACT               31 xx..
+	SUBTRACT               31xx..
-	DIVIDE                 32 xx..
+	DIVIDE                 32xx..
-	MULTIPY                33 xx..
+	MULTIPY                33xx..
-	MODULUS                34 xx..
+	MODULUS                34xx..
-	EXPONENT               35 xx..
+	EXPONENT               35xx..
-	BRANCH                 40 xx..
+	BRANCH                 40xx..
-	BRANCH NEG             41 xx..
+	BRANCH NEG             41xx..
-	BRANCH ZERO            42 xx..
+	BRANCH ZERO            42xx..
-	HALT                   43 xx..
+	HALT                   43xx..

     xx.. is the address of the value to operate on.
 The math operations use the directed value on whatever is in the accumulator.
+    Example: 10099 // Read a word into the memory location 099

+When providing instructions, you can separate the opcode and operand, this will help best for when the amount of blocks the memory installed changes, internally, it will still be resolved to the complete instruction

+For Example: `30 99` will be resolved to `3099` on a 100 block memory, `30099` on a 1,000 block memory and `300099` on a 10,000 block memory.

+This is best practice because it saves the stress of editing your machine code on different memory simpletron instances.